solarwinds/solarwinds-snap-agent-docker/README.md

 ### DaemonSet

 The DaemonSet, by default, will give you insight into [containers](https://docs.appoptics.com/kb/host_infrastructure/#list-and-map-view) running within its node and gather system, processes and docker-related metrics.
-To deploy the DaemonSet to Kubernetes, update the `APPOPTICS_TOKEN` environment variable in `configmaps/appoptics-token.yaml` with your token encoded with **base64** and run:
+To deploy the DaemonSet to Kubernetes, update the `APPOPTICS_TOKEN` environment variable in `configmaps/appoptics-token.yaml` with your token and run:
 ``` bash
 kubectl create -f configmaps/appoptics-token.yaml -f configmaps/daemonset.yaml
 kubectl apply -f swisnap-agent-daemonset.yaml